 The federal bill was based on California's A.B.
 1953 from 2006, which required manufacturers to phase out potential lead exposure from materials in drinking water plumbing by January 2010.
 Another similar state law, Vermont's S. 152, also went into effect in January 2010.

-The new federal law goes into effect in January 2014, but many of the leading brass foundries have already begun developing and marketing lead-free products that comply.
+The new federal law went into effect in January 2014.
 If you need assistance making the transition to "lead-free," or have questions, contact The Federal Metal Company.
-The company has been at the forefront of this issue for the past 20 years.
+The company has been at the forefront of this issue for the past 25 years.

 The Federal Metal Company offers an array of alternatives to